maskho/audiotextbooks/content/codes/content.md

 Prime Numbers

-To explain how RSA encryption works we have to start with prime numbers (link to Prime Numbers module in Mathigon) and factors.
+To explain how RSA encryption works we have to start with prime numbers (link to Prime Numbers module in Madras) and factors.

 What are all the factors of 150?
 Input 1, 150, 2, 75, 3, 50, 5, 30, 6, 25, 15, 10